curlsli/webpack-book/docs/en/techniques/01_dynamic_loading.md

 The same idea works with `require` as webpack can then perform static analysis.
 For example, `require(`assets/modals/${imageSrc}.js`);` would generate a context and resolve against an image based on the `imageSrc` that was passed to the `require`.

-T> When using dynamic imports, specify file extension in the path as that helps with performance by keeping the context smaller.
+> When using dynamic imports, specify file extension in the path as that helps with performance by keeping the context smaller.

 ## Combining Multiple `require.context`s